Sisyphusean/frontendtest/README.md

 After completing the design, I wanted to mainly use `useSWR` to initiate the API calls.
 This is because SWR has inbuilt caching that would prevent placing unneeded calls to the Github API.
 After facing some challenges, I opted for Axios.
 I still believe that the best implementation of this would be completed with SWR.

 ## Current State
-This project is functional with some bugs.
+This project is fully functional.